 Please note: If you would like to request neighboring rooms next to your traveling companions, you and your traveling companions must have the same room types in order to be next to each other.
 For example, if you have requested a double room, but your traveling companions have requested a twin, or triple room, then neighboring rooms cannot be accommodated.
 However, if both you and your traveling companions match in room type, then neighboring rooms will likely be arranged for your convenience.

-island of Japan.
-During autumn in Hokkaido, the weather
+northern island of Japan.
+During autumn in Hokkaido,

-coincides with an amazing feat of nature - the Hokkaido
+season also coincides with an amazing feat of nature -

-the elements is a natural wonder that shouldn't be missed!
+struggle against the elements is a natural wonder that

-The Uyoro River flows down from a mountainous region above the town of Shiraoi, curving straight through the town before emptying into the Pacific Ocean.
+The Chitose River flows out from Lake Shikotsu, curving straight through the city of Chitose before joining with the Ishikari River.
 Every year, thousands of salmon make the run upstream every year back up to where they were born, drawing pro fishermen and nature lovers alike to watch this incredible sight.
+You will be able to observe this natural spectacle at eye level within the Salmon Hometown Chitose Aquarium.
 And this tour has a number of other natural beauties waiting to be enjoyed - filled with bright autumn colors.
 Hokkaido is the first place in the country to see the fall foliage, and the Shiretoko Peninsula, Sounkyo, and Kushiro are among the top destinations in the region that offer visitors some of the best scenes of autumn.
-While exploring this region, you will experience a cruise around the southern coast filled with breathtaking nature scenes and various local wildlife (including the Ezo Red Fox), in addition to gorgeous waterfalls, sparkling as they run over rocky cliffs, like a curtain of white stars.
+You will experience a cruise around the northeastern coast filled with breathtaking nature scenes and various local wildlife (featuring the Yezo brown bear), in addition to gorgeous waterfalls like Oshinkoshin, sparkling as they run over rocky cliffs like a curtain of white stars.

-The history and unique culture of Hokkaido awaits your discovery on a tour designed to engage our guests' interest - when one day finds you on an informative tour of the National Ainu Museum in Shiraoi, and the next day, studying Hokkaido's history of pioneering and exploration at the Hokkaido Historical Village in Sapporo.
+The history and unique culture of Hokkaido awaits your discovery on a tour designed to engage our guests' interest - when one day finds you on an informative tour of the Upopoy National Ainu Museum in Shiraoi, and the next day, studying Hokkaido's history of pioneering and exploration at the Hokkaido Historical Village in Sapporo.
+Explore the Ainu Kotan next to Lake Akan, and witness a Traditional Ainu Dance.
 The port city of Otaru beckons visitors to get a taste of Hokkaido seafood with the Otaru Sushi District, while Asahikawa pleases the palate with a range of local comfort food at the Asahikawa Ramen Village.
 To find out more information about this Charms of Hokkaido tour, please browse our itinerary below.

 |Start Date||End Date||Twin/Triple||Start City||End City||Style||Compare||Status|